The Almanachus,

 Folklore is the low myth of the Thederim: household tales of osings, ylmre, monsters, witches, wizards, and the hidden rules of luck and spite.
 It is carried chiefly by speech and habit—mother-to-child, neighbor-to-neighbor—and has shown remarkable stability since the Landing.
 New stories are forever being grafted on, but the oldest cores change little.
 The greatest alteration, more often than not, is simply this: events once set “elsewhere” are relocated into the Werld, with beasts and plants adjusted to match the country.

 Folklore is not “lesser” in its power.
-Many scholars learn—too late—that a proverb muttered over a threshold may govern more behavior than a hundred sermons.
+Many scholars learn that a proverb muttered over a threshold may govern more behavior than a hundred sermons.

 The Courts are the organized heart of wyling practice: networks of shrines, vows, calendars, and custodianship.
-They are commonly understood as a long synthesis: remnants of older war-cults and priestly authority, braided together with practices learned from Wels and Elandie as the Folk assimilated and intermarried.
+They are commonly understood as a long synthesis: remnants of older war-cults and priestly authority, braided together with practices learned from Wels and Elandie as the Folk assimilated and intermarried, all institutionally reformed to create a social compact propped up by, and propping up, the state.

 The Courts are six, each associated with one of the Queens.
 Because the wylings no longer hold social supremacy, membership and service are open to all who can endure the discipline and the obligations.